Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Applications and extensions of the Double-Calibration approach

-To understand the theoretical property of the DCal estimator of the regression coefficient $\tau^\ast$, we need to further modify the assumptions in Section~\ref{sec:atethm}.
-In particular, we adapt Conditions~\ref{cd:y} and~\ref{cd:est} to the following:
+Specifically, we keep the objective function ~\eqref{ps operator}, change the residual to be calibrated from $\Delta_{2, T, \pi} = T / \pi - 1$ to $\Delta_{1, T, \pi} = T - \pi$, and add two extra inequality constraints to $\mathrm{h}$ and $\mathrm{b}$.
+In particular, the additional constraints are: To understand the theoretical property of the DCal estimator of the regression coefficient $\tau^\ast$, we need to further modify the assumptions in Section~\ref{sec:atethm}.
+In particular, we adapt Conditions~\ref{cd:all}(i) and~\ref{cd:est} to the following:

 \begin{condition} We have that \begin{enumerate} \item[(i)] For some constant $m > 0$, almost surely the absolute value of random variables $(\varepsilon, e, r^*(X), \pi^*(X))$ are bounded below by $m$;